myclabs/jquery.confirm/README.md

 List of the options:

-* text: Text to display in the dialog
+* `text`: Text to display in the dialog
-* confirm: Handler executed when the user confirms
+* `confirm`: Handler executed when the user confirms
-* cancel: Handler executed when the user cancels
+* `cancel`: Handler executed when the user cancels
-* confirmButton: Label of the confirm button
+* `confirmButton`: Label of the confirm button
-* cancelButton: Label of the cancel button
+* `cancelButton`: Label of the cancel button
-* post: If false (default) and no confirm handler is set, redirects the user to the URL of the button/link with a GET request.
+* `post`: If false (default) and no confirm handler is set, redirects the user to the URL of the button/link with a GET request.
 If true, redirects with a POST request (like a form submission).

 Example: